 Crispy Pork with Holy Basil (Kaprao Moo Grob, กระเพราหมูกรอบ)

 This is an impressive variety of fresh fruits at Bangkok Street Food some familiar (watermelon, pineapple…) and some not so familiar (rambutan, dragon fruit…).
-However Bangkok throws an added curve ball, a big, spiky, green curve ball, better known as the durian.
+However Bangkok throws an added curveball, a big, spiky, green curveball, better known as the durian.
 Often referred to as “the King of Fruit” the Durian is better known for its pungent smell than its taste (tastes like heaven, smells like hell).
-The yellow fruit inside has a creamy texture and sweet taste and rumour has it, if you like the smell you will love the taste.
-Not doubt it is a fascinating fruit and it is obsessed over by many.
-Durian is hard to find outside Southeast Asia due to shelf life and short lived ripeness but they can easily be found at Bangkok Street Food during ‘Durian Season’ as well as in malls and markets.
+The yellow fruit inside has a creamy texture and sweet taste and rumours have it, if you like the smell you will love the taste.
+No doubt it is a fascinating fruit and it is obsessed over by many.
+Durian is hard to find outside Southeast Asia due to shelf life and short-lived ripeness but they can easily be found at Bangkok Street Food during ‘Durian Season’ as well as in malls and markets.
 Chinatown’s Yaowarat Road (pictured below) is a busy hub for the durian trade.
 Priced around 400 baht/kilo for this stinky fruit.

 Boat Noodles (Kway Tiao Rua, ก๋วยเดี๋ยวเรือ)